gordonbrander/choochoo/README.md

      ==+=/_|\ '' /~~\ '' /=+( o )( o )+==( o )( o )=+=( o )( o )+=
      '=='=='='--'==+='--'===+'-'=='-'==+=='-'+='-'===+='-'=='-'==+

-Choochoo creates "trains" of methods from objects full of lambda functions, allowing you to compose the functions using method chaining.
+ChooChoo creates "trains" of methods from objects full of lambda functions, allowing you to compose the functions using method chaining.
 Think of it as **jQuery coding style for everything else**.